cquintero97/ProxyCache/README.md

-# WebCache
+# ProxyCache
-Created a web cache to save and retrieve visited web pages on a specified port.
+Created a proxy cache to save and retrieve visited web pages to a browser client on a specified port.